ascott02/IRTForests/slides.md

 # Random Forests — Many Noisy Trees, One Stable Voice (Breiman, 2001)

-A **Random Forest** grows many trees on **bootstrapped (OOB)** samples and **random subsets of features** at each split.

-The randomness:
-- decorrelates trees → lowers variance,
-- lets each tree explore a different view of the data.

-Final prediction = **majority vote** (classification) or **mean** (regression).
+- Train trees on bootstrapped samples with random feature subsets to decorrelate their votes.
+- Aggregate those votes by majority (classification) or mean (regression) to cut variance.

-**Margins:** how much more the correct class wins over the runner-up → a measure of confidence.
+- **Margin:** gap between the correct class and the runner-up; **entropy:** dispersion of votes.
-**Entropy:** how uncertain the ensemble is — low entropy = decisive forest, high entropy = disagreement.

-- Trees are fragile storytellers; forests are resilient crowds.
-- Margins and entropy tell you how loudly, and how harmoniously, that crowd speaks.

-*Insight: Combining margin and entropy with δ surfaces mislabeled or OOD items and tracks curation gains.*
+- Reading the two together exposes how confident—or conflicted—the forest is, especially once aligned with δ.

 ---